-Dr. Taylor is an Associate Professor of Management at the University of Central Florida in Orlando.
+Dr. Taylor is a Professor of Management at the University of Central Florida in Orlando.
 His research focuses on workplace mistreatment, examining rude, abusive, and unethical behaviors of employees and leaders.
 His work has appeared in top journals in business and applied psychology and has been featured by The New York Times, Wall Street Journal, Fox News and NPR.
 He is also a contributor to the Harvard Business Review.

 Areas of Expertise